DickinsonCollege/FarmData2/docker/sampleDB/README.md

 ```
 GET http://localhost/farm_asset.json?type=planting"
 ```
+The Planting Assets in the FarmData2 sample database are created primarily by the `addDirectSeeding.py` and `addTraySeeding.py` scripts when new seedings are created, as described above.
+However, a few are created by `addTransplanting.py` as well when a transplanting record was found without a matching seeding record.

 Notes:
 - The Planting Asset does not itself have a location.
 The location of a Planting Asset is assigned to location given in the Seeding Log that references it.
 Similarly, if the Planting Asset was created by a tray seeding, then its location can also be changed by a transplanting operation.